hamstergem/hamster/README.md

 And lastly, Hamster lists are lazy -- where Ruby"s language constructs permit -- making it possible to, among other things, process "infinitely large" lists.
-(Note: Ruby 1.9 supports a form of laziness using Enumerator.
+(Note: Ruby 1.9 supports a form of laziness using `Enumerator`.
 However, they"re implemented using Fibers which unfortunately can"t be shared across threads.)

 Hamster started out as a spike to prove a point and has since